-Unai Emery's men raced into an early three-goal lead and then added a fourth in the second half despite having Coke sent off for a second bookable offense.
+Unai Emery's men raced into an early three-goal lead and then added a fourth in the second half despite having had Coke sent off

 Trailing 1-0 from the first leg, the home side wasted no time in overturning the deficit, stunning Porto with three goals in the opening 29 minutes.